photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 2: Start the server ###

 Open a terminal and change to the folder in which the `docker-compose.yml` file has been saved.
-Run this command to start the app container in the background and keep it running:
+Run this command to start the app and database in the background:

 ```
 docker-compose up -d